Do-IT Profiler (on-campus undergraduates only)

 Our free online screening, the Do-IT Profiler, can flag up signs of dyslexia, dyspraxia or ADHD.
 Download a personalised report with your results, advice and links to useful resources.
 After you do the Profiler, we can advise you on your next possible steps, including assessment and support.

-The Profiler is available to all undergraduate students studying on campus, including Falmouth applicants with a firm offer (who are emailed during the summer before they start with details).
+The Profiler is available to all undergraduate students studying on our Cornwall campuses, including Falmouth applicants with a firm offer (who are emailed during the summer before they start with details).
 Please contact email@example.com to find out more.

 If you think you have Attention Deficit Hyperactivity Disorder (ADHD) you can either pay for a diagnostic assessment (as above) or ask your Cornish GP for a referral to the Adult ADHD Service in Cornwall.
 The waiting list for this service is currently four years.